-Basil is one of the more popular aromatic herbs to use in the kitchen as well as to plant and care for by home gardeners.
-Here today we will share easy to follow basil plant care tips to help you grow, care for and harvest basil in your home garden.
+Basil is one of the more popular aromatic herbs to use in the kitchen and to plant and care for by home gardeners.
+Today we will share easy-to-follow basil plant care tips to help you grow, care for, and harvest basil in your home garden.

-And it is important to know how to care for your basil plants.
-The difference between knowing and not knowing what to do often means the difference between a nice looking basil plant and a basil plant that will simply not stop giving.
+And it is essential to know how to care for your basil plants.
+The difference between knowing and not knowing what to do often means the difference between a nice-looking basil plant and a basil plant that will not stop giving.

-You se, basil is one of those herbs that will respond extremely well to proper care.
+You see, basil is one of those herbs that will respond exceptionally well to proper care.
 And what is even better, most of the basil plant care tips we will share are easy to follow without any extra expense.

 - Our best basil plant care tips